PLCnext/Container-App-Template-for-PLCnext/README.md

 Inside the root folder, there is also an gitlab-ci.yml.
 Within this file, the build process for CI/CD Gitlab is handled there.

 ## Usage
-If you want to use this project.
-The easiest way is to enable CI/CD Pipeline within Gitlab and to have installed MultiArc runner.
+If you want to use this project the easiest way is to enable CI/CD Pipeline within Gitlab and to have installed MultiArc runner.
 Then it will run through the pipeline.
 And you can develop your own instance and customized projects.

 ## Support